 Doing this can help you pay fewer taxes over time.

 Is VTV or VOO Better for Financial Independence?

-Both VTV and VOO can get you to Financial Independence Retire Early (FIRE).
-They both have a similar return on investment and have rock bottom expense ratios.
+VTV and VOO can get you to Financial Independence Retire Early (FIRE).
+They have similar returns on investment and rock-bottom expense ratios.

 Calculate Your FI Number With My Free FIRE Calculator